+- the Codes branch from the Project Explorer

-- the Code Browser in the navigation panel. - the Code Manager
+- the Code Browser in the navigation panel.

+- the Code Manager

 At the end of this chapter, you find other Drag-and-Drop options that are also available for your convenience.

 Drag & Drop Coding from the Code Browser